goldibex/targaryen/docs/jasmine/README.md

 ## Using Targaryen with Jasmine

-1. Run `npm install --save-dev targaryen jasmine`.
+1. Run `npm install -g jasmine && npm install --save-dev targaryen`.

 2. Create a new directory for your security tests.
 Jasmine likes your tests to live in the directory `spec`, so a good choice might be `spec/security`.
 Add this directory to `spec/support/jasmine.json`.